 Depreciation

-Depreciation is a normal tax deduction; whereas selling with a high cost base would reduce capital gains.
+Depreciation is a normal income tax deduction; whereas selling with a high cost base would reduce capital gains.
 As a result of the Capital Gains Discount, getting a depreciation schedule in place is a more valuable and more timely tax minimisation method than forgetting about it.

 Year Property Value Cost Base Depreciation Tax Saving